 The free membership is basically a teaser – I found it gave me some basic betting previews and a handful of tips, but nothing that would make a serious impact on my betting success.
 These free tips covered mainstream events and popular markets, giving me a taste of Andy’s prediction style without revealing his best insights.

 When I upgraded to premium, I immediately noticed a difference in both quality and quantity.
 I received what the service calls “more in-depth insights” along with exclusive tips not available to free users.
-The premium tips were certainly more comprehensive during my testing period and often targeted specialized betting markets where bookmakers might not have optimized their odds as carefully.
+The premium tips were certainly more comprehensive during my testing period and often targeted specialised betting markets where bookmakers might not have optimised their odds as carefully.

 I discovered that Andy uses a multi-level premium structure, where members who pay more get increasingly exclusive content.
 This tiered approach was hammered home in all the marketing materials I received, creating a sense of “missing out” if you weren’t in the top tier.